 The parents were married in Arizona in November 1996.
 They moved back and forth between Arizona and Oklahoma during their marriage.
 Their child was born in Oklahoma in 1999.
 Mrs. Welch-Doden returned to Arizona in September and filed for divorce and custody on January 25, 2001.
 At all times, the child was with her.

-On March 7, 2001, the husband appeared “specially” in Arizona to move to dismiss the Arizona petition.
+On March 7, 2001, the husband entered a special appearance in Arizona to move to dismiss the Arizona petition.
 His attorney appeared by phone at a hearing on August 21, 2001.
 During the hearing, the trial judge spoke telephonically with the judge in the Oklahoma case.
 The trial judge ruled that Oklahoma had home state jurisdiction.
 The court found that Oklahoma had been the child’s home state within the six months before the petition was filed.
 Therefore, under the law, Oklahoma was entitled to jurisdiction even though Wife filed first.

 The trial judge dismissed the Arizona action.
 The Oklahoma trial judge granted father’s divorce and awarded him custody.
 Wife, still in Arizona with the child, filed a special action and requested a stay of the Arizona order dismissing her action.
 The Court of Appeals granted an initial stay to review this matter.
 However, the court determined that the trial judge was correct in dismissing wife’s custody petition.
 It dissolved the stay and indicated that an opinion would follow.

 The purpose of the UCCJEA is to set up a way to prevent jurisdictional child custody fights.
 To this end, the uniform law narrowed the focus to one issue: home state jurisdiction.
 The state with home state jurisdiction determines custody issues.
 However, Arizona statutes contain two separate and inconsistent ways of determining home state jurisdiction.